chryswoods/siremol.org/chryswoods.com/intermediate_python/modules.md

 import morse
 ```

-The `import` command has loaded the script, importing the functions annd then running all of the code.
+The `import` command has loaded the script, importing the functions and then running all of the code.
 This is why you can now see printed to the screen;

 ```
 Instruction (encode, decode, quit) :->